How Much Does Equity Release Cost In 2024

 Equity release is a way of releasing the value of your home without having to move out.
 In 2024, understanding how much equity release costs is essential for making an informed decision.

-The initial set-up costs for equity release include paying for advice and application fees.
-Depending on the type of plan you choose, these fees can range from £1,500 to £3,000, according to Money Saving Expert.
+The initial set-up costs for equity release include advice and application fees.
+Depending on the plan you choose, these fees can range from £1,500 to £3,000, according to Money Saving Expert.
 Additionally, interest rates on lifetime mortgages typically start from around 6%.

 It’s also important to consider other costs associated with equity release, such as document preparation and legal fees, which vary depending on the provider.
 Credit report fees are usually between £30 and £50.
 Some providers may also charge loan origination fees.